 -

-The November statewide labor force participation rate remained steady at 62.2%, 0.3 percentage points below the national rate.
-The November statewide labor force participation rate decreased by one-tenth of a percentage point over the month to 59.2%.
+The December statewide labor force participation rate remained steady at 62.2%, 0.3 percentage points below the national rate.

 - New Business Applications